 Return to your Google Verified Access for Chromebooks management integration page in the Duo Admin Panel.

 Enter a comma separated list of your G Suite domains in the "Enter G Suite Domains" box and click Save.
 Most organizations will only need to specify one G Suite domain.

-After creating the Duo Mobile management integration, set the Trusted Endpoints policy to start checking for Chromebook enrollment as users authenticate to Duo-protected services and applications.
+After creating the Google Verified Access management integration, set the Trusted Endpoints policy to start checking for Chromebook enrollment as users authenticate to Duo-protected services and applications.

 When your trusted endpoints policy is applied to your Duo applications, return to the Google Verified Access trusted endpoint management integration in the Admin Panel.
 The "Change Integration Status" section of the page shows the current integration status (disabled by default after creation).
 You can choose to either activate this management integration only for members of a specified test group or groups, or activate for all users.

 Authenticate to a protected application using an enrolled Chromebook.

 When the trusted endpoints policy is set to just check access devices, users receive access to the application (assuming the Chromebook passes all other policy verification), and Duo records the trusted or untrusted status of that device.